Photo credit, Grace/Fury hero image: Disrupted Memory by Lisa Tomasetti

 why now?

-No Australian community, regional or metropolitan, has been spared from this wreckage.
-In the Bega Valley deep scars remain in this community’s psyche.
+Few Australian communities have been spared from this wreckage.
+In the Bega Valley, deep scars remain in our community’s psyche.
 Coastal sites still stir memories of decades-long-ago episodes of male violence and criminality on women and girls.
-Families, friends, teachers and neighbours are all affected by this darkness.
+Generations of families, friends, teachers and neighbours have been affected by this shadow.

-• By placing a large part of the storytelling leadership in the hands of young people, we share optimism in a stronger future.
+- By placing creative leadership in the hands of young people, we express our optimism for a brighter future.

 I kept her room as she left it – Madonna posters blu-tacked to the wall over a bed crammed with soft toys.
 I wore her kimono around the house for weeks, wept in bars and cafes, bus stops, petrol stations, and supermarket checkouts.